LakshyaTangri/LakshyaTangri/README.md

 ## 💼 Featured Projects

-### 1. Risk Management Framework with Predictive Analytics
+### 1. Price Predictive ML Model Ecomatrices, Geopolitical and
 - **Description**: Developed a Python-based framework to identify and mitigate financial risks such as credit, liquidity, and market risks.
 - **Technologies**: Python, Scikit-learn, Pandas, Matplotlib.
 - **Impact**: Enables organizations to adopt **proactive risk management** by leveraging predictive insights.